-In any divorce or other family law matter to be decided in a California court, evidence will need to be presented by both sides in support of their arguments regarding the issues.
-In a divorce, these issues can range from child custody and visitation to spousal support and how marital property should be divided between the spouses.
+In any divorce proceedings or other family law matter to be decided in a California court, evidence will need to be presented by both sides in support of their arguments regarding the issues.
+In divorce cases, these issues can range from child custody battles and visitation to spousal support and how certain marital assets should be divided between the spouses.

-By sending a text message as opposed to phone calls, it can help couples avoid the possibility of conflict and animosity that could be simmering just below the surface.
+By sending a text message as opposed to placing a phone call, it can help couples avoid the possibility of conflict and animosity that could be simmering just below the surface.
 This is especially true for divorcing parents who may have to communicate daily about arrangements and issues concerning their children.

 They can also reveal evidence indicating that a restraining order is needed, that a parent refused to turn over a child for a scheduled visitation, or that he or she is earning more income than has been stated.
-If you suddenly engage in a heated exchange with your spouse about any aspect of your divorce, the children, potential adultery, or more, those texts could come back to haunt you in court.
+If you suddenly engage in a heated exchange with your spouse about any aspect of your divorce case, the children, secret lovers, threatening messages, or more, those text messages could come back to haunt you in family courts.

 Furthermore, under California’s no-fault divorce process, the court is not interested in the matter of fault or the misconduct you believed led to the breakdown of your marriage.
 Judges are only interested in evidence that will help them render a fair decision about dividing property, parenting plans, child support, and other divorce matters.

 Need help?
-Call us at (858) 943-2060 to arrange for a free 30-minute consultation with a San Diego attorney today.
+Call us at (858) 943-2060 to arrange for a free 30-minute consultation today.